ssricardo/anki-plugins/schedule-priority/README.md

 ![Modifying from editor](doc/modify-priority-review.gif)

+### Using the keyboard

+You can use the keys:

+"Context menu" key -> C -> The option's number

 ## How it works

-Basically, when you select to assign "High" or "Low" priority, this addon uses the card's tags to save this information.
+Basically, when you select to assign "High", "Highest", "Low" or "Lowest" priority, this addon uses the card's tags to save this information.
 The following tags are related to this addon:

+* priority:lowest
 * priority:low
 * priority:high
+* priority:highest

 When a "normal" priority is selected, both of those tags are removed from the card.
 Therefore, the standard priority is "normal" (of course, right?!).